 - The installation of a blowing fan that has reduced energy requirements by approximately 33%.

-In 2019, these efforts resulted in a reduction in energy usage at the mine of more than 2.5 million kilowatt-hours.
+In 2019, these efforts resulted in a reduction in energy usage of more than 2.5 million kilowatt-hours.

 Greenhouse Gas Emissions

 Arch has been tracking carbon emissions from its subsidiary operations for more than 10 years.
 The company tracks Scope 1 and 2 emissions — including power purchases, materials usage, fuel utilization, and anthropogenic sources — across its operational fleet to calculate the direct or, in the case of purchased power, indirect functional emissions generated in the mining and transferring of resources.
 While acquisitions and divestitures, as well as other factors, have caused significant swings in emissions levels on a year-to-year basis, the company’s combined Scope 1 and Scope 2 emissions have declined by 55 percent since 2013 and are expected to fall further as production levels at its subsidiary thermal operations continue to decline over time.